ahuggins/gilded-rose-phpunit/README.md

 # Gilded Rose Kata for PHP

-Port of the Gilded Rose Kata for C# (https://github.com/NotMyself/GildedRose)
+Port of the Gilded Rose Kata for PHP using Phpunit as the testing framework

-## Install

-* Git Checkout: git clone https://github.com/qafoo/gilded-rose-kata
-* Generate Autoloader: composer dump-autoload
-* Run tests with "phpunit"

 ## Introduction